 In this session, Bluet founders Eric Martin and Michael Terrien will lead the group through defining potential, mapping the ecosystem, and announcing a new working/trade group to bridge the gap between vision and reality for wild blueberry wine production in Maine.

 Mar 5: Wild Blueberry Pollination; Speaker: Dr. Phil Fanning (University of Maine) (1 PA Credit)

 This talk will give an update on how to assess and conserve pollinators in the wild blueberry system.

-Mar 12: Recipe to Market: Ca$hing in on Business Opportunities in Maine; Speakers: Dr. Beth Calder and Dr. Jim McConnon (University of Maine)
+Rescheduled to April 2: Recipe to Market: Ca$hing in on Business Opportunities in Maine; Speakers: Dr. Beth Calder and Dr. Jim McConnon (University of Maine)

 Are you interested in starting a home-based food business processing some of your berries into a new food product with enhanced value such as jam, fruit snacks or syrup?
 This session will introduce participants to important topics that an aspiring entrepreneur needs to consider before starting a specialty food business.
 Topics include: business basics, an overview of the product development process, licensing and regulations and food safety concerns.
 We strongly recommend that you also attend the February 12, “Specialty Food Industry and Market Trends” session.

 Mar 19: Fertility and Water Management in Northern Highbush; Speaker: Dr. David Bryla (USDA ARS: Corvallis, Oregon)